felixp7/lunar-logo/docs/differences.md

 - Literal lists can't span lines.
 - You can't quote a word, only a list.
 But words can be taken literally.
-- Lists are internally implemented as resizable arrays.
+- Lists are internally implemented as dynamic arrays.
+- `setitem` operates on lists, not arrays (which aren't implemented).
+- `array` emits a list, for the same reason.
 - Arithmetic operators are `add`, `sub`, `mul`, `div`; there are no infix versions.
 - Comparison operators are `lt`, `lte`, `eq`, `neq`, `gt`, `gte`; no infix versions here, either.
 - predicate names are prefixed with "is-" instead of suffixed with "p".